[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Dormai Clan: Pop 2000 (100 "Family", 500 armed retainers), Gov 3, Law 6 (5), TL 4

 Dormai Clan are primarily ranchers, with sidelines into logging and textile manufacture.
-They run between 15 and 75,000 head of "hulks" depending on season, plus a breeding herd of 100 horses.
+They run between 15 and 75,000 head of “hulks” depending on season, plus a breeding herd of 100 horses.
+Exports meat, wood, textiles.

 Kulu Clan: Pop between 2000 and 3000 (all "Family"), Gov 4, Law 7 (3), TL 6

 A ranching and mining clan, Kulu is considered the dominant clan of the Five and attracts the most attention from the Company.
-If things blow up on BF again, Kulu Clan will play a major role.
-Running 20 to 100,000 head of "hulks", they have their own Class E port and maintain a single (unofficially-armed) pinnace.
+If things blow up on BL again, Kulu Clan will play a major role.
+Running 20 to 100,000 head of “hulks”, they have their own Class E port and maintain a single (unofficially-armed) pinnace.
+Exports wood, tin, iron, blades, meat.

 Tamai Clan: Pop 1000 (10 "Family", 200 armed retainers), Gov 2, Law 6 (3), TL 4

 Tamai Clan are ranchers and miners, running 20,000 head of mutant cattle and three crystal/gemstone mines.
+Exports meat, crystals, gemstones.

 Upshoggoth Clan: Pop 1000 (50 "Family", 100 armed retainers), Gov 2, Law 6 (2), TL 5

-Another ranching clan with an additional reputation as fine horse breeders, Upshoggoth Clan runs 20,000 head of mutant cattle and 500 horses on BL's plains.
+Another ranching clan with an additional reputation as fine horse breeders, Upshoggoth Clan runs 20,000 head of mutant cattle and 500 horses on BL’s plains.
+Exports meat, grain, livestock (purebred horses; treat as TL8 for horse-breeding and hybridization).

 Urgary Clan: Pop 3000 (40 "Family", 1000 armed retainers), Gov 5, Law 6 (6), TL 7

 The highest tech of the Five Clans (and the most cooperative with/loyal to the Company), Urgary are primarily sea ranchers, running an extensive aquaculture.
 They maintain four hovercraft and four patrol boats to support their aquaculture operations.
+Exports sea salt (unique chemical composition), meat (fish), and pharmaceuticals.

-The Clans may also have secrets - Anagathic stashes (primarily Kulu), pre-Long Night artifacts (some of them still operational), and weird/nasty underground religions (like a whispered-about secret society, primarily Upshoggoth and Urgary but extending into the other clans).
+The Clans may also have secrets—Anagathic stashes (primarily Kulu), pre-Long Night artifacts (some of them still operational), and weird/nasty underground religions (like a whispered-about secret society, primarily Upshoggoth and Urgary but extending into the other clans).
 These would be kept secret even within the clan, never mind from the Company.
-Even Urgary, the Company's "pet clan", might have some secrets stashed away to use against them in the next flareup.
+Even Urgary, the Company’s “pet clan”, might have some secrets stashed away to use against them in the next flareup.

 Adventure Nuggets